Jayeskumar/sql/README.md

 # sql
 #This is the class student database for the tutorial
-" Author  Jayeskumar M B Tech "
+" Author :Jayeskumar M  "